 And to write it in the ax^2 form, foil and add the c value we just got.

-winterparadox asked: It is always great when no one in the class seems to know what is going on either.
+winterparadox said: It is always great when no one in the class seems to know what is going on either.
 F'(x), derivative, and basically all the problems say "limit definition" which when a kid asked today what that was the prof said we didn't, don't, wont be going over that because it is too much.
 You want to help/teach?

 Okay so quick lesson on a derivative: Derivative is the rate of change at a point on a graph; or pictorially the slope of the tangent line to the curve at a given point.